aerospike/aerospike-server.docker/README.md

 	docker run -tid --name aerospike -p 3000:3000 -p 3001:3001 -p 3002:3002 -p 3003:3003 aerospike/aerospike-server

 **NOTE** Although this is the simplest method to getting Aerospike up and running, but it is not the prefered method.
-To properly run the container, please specify an **alternative configuration** with the **access-address** defined.
+To properly run the container, please specify an **custom configuration** with the **access-address** defined.

 ### Advanced Usage